hehlinge42/nlp_consulting_project/README.md

 ```

 -a option allows for command line input arguments with scrapy command
-* directory: directory of user defined data folder for scraped reviews, restaurants and users information
+* directory: user-designated folder where scraped reviews, restaurants and users information will be stored
-* debug: 0 or 1, for no debug information or with debug information respectively
+* root_url: root URL for list of restaurants (URL of the city chosen by user)
-* root_url: root url for list of restaurants (URL of city chosen by user)
+* debug: 0 or 1 – for no debug information or with debug information respectively
-* maxpage_resto: number of pages of restaurants to parse from base URL (1 page = ~35 restaurants)
+* maxpage_resto: number of pages of restaurants to parse from base URL (1 page ≈ 35 restaurants)
-* maxpage_reviews: number of pages of reviews to parse for given restaurant (1 page = 10 reviews)
+* maxpage_reviews: number of pages of reviews to parse for given restaurant (1 page ≈ 10 reviews)
-* scrap_user: 0 or 1, for not returning user information (quicker) or returning user information respectively.
+* scrap_user: 0 or 1 – for not scraping user information (faster) or scraping them respectively
-* scrap_website_menu: 0 or 1, for not scraping restaurants' website and menu
+* scrap_website_menu: 0 or 1 – for not scraping restaurants' website and menu or scraping them respectively

 # Data Collected (JSON format)

-* Restaurant Information: Restaurant Id (unique) name, number of reviews, price, cuisine type, address, phone number, website, menu, ranking, rating
+* Review Information: ID (unique), restaurant ID, username, date of visit, rating, title, comment
-* Review Information: Id (unique), Restaurant Id, Username, date of visit, rating, title, comment
+* Restaurant Information: ID (unique), name, number of reviews, price, cuisine type, address, phone number, website, menu, ranking, rating
-* User Information: Username (unique), date joined, number of contributions, number of followers, number of following
+* User Information: username (unique), fullname, date joined, number of contributions, number of followers, number of followings